Catechism · CCC 2309 · Augustine · Aquinas

 St. Augustine of Hippo (354–430 AD)

-Augustine is the father of Christian Just War theory.
+Augustine is traditionally regarded as the father of Christian Just War theory (St. Ambrose, his own teacher's contemporary, is often named as a precursor).
 Writing during the fall of the Roman Empire, he refused both the pacifism of some early Christians and the Roman cult of martial glory.
 In City of God (Book XIX, chapters 7 and 12) and in Contra Faustum Manichaeum (Book XXII, chapter 74), Augustine taught that the true evil of war is not death — death will come to every man — but the interior corruption of the soldier:

 "What is the evil in war?
 Is it the death of some who will soon die in any case?
 The real evils in war are love of violence, revengeful cruelty, fierce and implacable enmity, wild resistance, and the lust of power."
 St. Augustine — Contra Faustum, XXII.74